priviere/PPBstats/README.md

 The copyright of the R code and the vignette are owned by Réseau Semences Paysannes and Institut National de la Recherche Agronomique

 ## Version
-`PPBstats` is now at version 0.11.1
+`PPBstats` is now at version 0.12

-The version number is under the form A.B.C with
+The version number is under the form A.B with

 * A: the number of the version on CRAN (0 = no version on CRAN yet)

 * B: +1 when the code and/or the vignette change

-* C: +1 when the code change but not the vignette

 See NEWS [here](https://github.com/priviere/PPBstats/blob/master/NEWS) to know the evolution of the codes.